namukang/email-bin/README.md

 ## How do I use it?

 1. `git clone https://github.com/dskang/email-bin.git`
+2. `cd email-bin`
-2. `heroku create`
+3. `heroku apps:create`
-3. `heroku addons:add mongolab:starter`
+4. `heroku addons:add mongolab`
-4. `git push heroku master`
+5. `git push heroku master`
-5. Once you have the server running on Heroku, you can simply create a form with a text field and submit button anywhere* and set the 'action' attribute to YOUR-HEROKU-APP-URL/signup.
+6. Once you have the server running on Heroku, you can simply create a form with a text field and submit button anywhere* and set the 'action' attribute to YOUR-HEROKU-APP-URL/signup.
 Look inside the example directory for help.
 In other words, all you need is add the following snippet to your site: